-This table displays the number of teachers and the total out-of-field teachers at the school level.
+This table displays the percentage of misassignments of English learners and teachers with no credential, permit or authorization to teach.
 Misassignment and vacant teacher position data should be available in the district's personnel office.

-Class Assignments Т wo-Year Data Indicator 2020-21 2021-22 Misassignments for English Learners (a percentage of all the classes with English learners taught by teachers that are misassigned) 0.0% 12.5% No credential, permit or authorization to teach (a percentage of all the classes taught by teachers with no record of an authorization to teach) 0.0% 4.1%
+Class Assignments ree-Year Data Indicator 2020-21 2021-22 2022-23 Misassignments for English Learners (a percentage of all the classes with English learners taught by teachers that are misassigned) 0.0% 12.5% 10.0% No credential, permit or authorization to teach (a percentage of all the classes taught by teachers with no record of an authorization to teach) 0.0% 4.1% 0.0%